KiSchnelle/role_slurm/README.md

 Make sure to have all servers using a form of time synchronizaion like ntp.
 When using MAAS this is enabled by default and can be configured in the settings.

 It was intedend to have a common ansible user/password on all servers.
-When installing not as controller the installation will need to access the controller server via ssh conntionc with password authentication.
+When installing not as controller the installation will need to access the controller server via ssh connection with password authentication.
 Key authentication is not supported yet, since i havnt found a clean way for using it when deploying fresh servers.

 Role Variables
 --------------